mapillary/mapillary-js/doc/docs/extension/three-custom-renderer.md

 :::tip

-Try changing box geometry size and cube face colors.
+Try changing the cube's geometry and face colors.

 :::